CiscoSecurity/tr-05-serverless-apivoid/README.md

 [![Gitter Chat](https://img.shields.io/badge/gitter-join%20chat-brightgreen.svg)](https://gitter.im/CiscoSecurity/Threat-Response "Gitter Chat")

+# NOTE!
+This code has been upgraded and the current release no longer supports installation in AWS
+If you wish to deploy in AWS, use [this](https://github.com/CiscoSecurity/tr-05-serverless-apivoid/releases/tag/v1.1.1) previous release.

 # APIVoid Relay (Cisco Hosted)

 A Cisco SecureX Concrete Relay implementation using [APIVoid](https://www.apivoid.com/about/) as a third-party Cyber Threat Intelligence service provider.